jecdesarrollos/SimpleSwap/README.md

 # SimpleSwap
-Implementation of a UniswapV2 style contract as assignment for the ETH-KIPU MODULE 3.
+Implementation of a UniswapV2 style contract as assignment for the 2025-EDP-TTPM-MODULE 3.

 The contract is written in Solidity ^0.8.27 and uses OpenZeppelin libraries.
 ERC20 - safeERC20 - IERC20 - MATH

 ## 📜 Description